lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.46 Ritora's return ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-Talk to one of the soldier in Terazzi, and he will tell the group how Chartier was chosen for the treasured sword.
+Talk to one of the soldier in Terazzi, and he will tell the group how Chaltier was chosen for the treasured sword.
 Note that this will not occur unless Rutee and Johnny are present.

 ![](stahn-guide/sub161_1.png)
-▲ Chaliter had a tough time, watch this exclusive event to see how he felt.
+▲ Chaltier had a tough time, watch this exclusive event to see how he felt.

 ---